divanoLetto/LinkedinRDF/README.md

 To achieve this objective, the extracted data are converted into a structure compatible with an __Insert Query__ expressed in the __SPARQL__ language and are then inserted into the RDF model through the use of the TopBraidComposer application which allows the operation.

-The nature of this project is strictly academic and therefore the resulting RDF graph, also available at the address, is small in size.
+The nature of this project is strictly academic and therefore the resulting RDF graph, also available at this [*addres*](http://lorenzomwebsite.altervista.org/DW/linkedin.owl "OWL file") as __.OWL__, is small in size.
 Despite this, it allows the use of SPARQL queries for statistical analysis purposes.

 ![Ontology Schema](images/OntSchema.png "Ontology schema")